-As of March 11, VA Press Secretary Christina Mandreucci told Connecting Vets VA has 11 cases of veterans testing positive for the virus.
+As of March 13, VA Press Secretary Christina Mandreucci told Connecting Vets VA has at least 16 cases of veterans testing positive for the virus.

-Last week, Wilkie told Congress that the first veteran had tested positive for the virus -- a California man now being cared for at the Palo Alto, Calif.
+Wilkie told Congress March 4 that the first veteran had tested positive for the virus -- a California man being cared for at the Palo Alto, Calif.
 VA.
-Later, VA confirmed that a second veteran “presumptively tested positive for COVID-19” at the Southern Nevada VA.
+Later, VA confirmed that a second veteran tested positive for COVID-19 at the Southern Nevada VA.